hidekatsu-izuno/express-aws-lambda/README.md

 exports.handler = require('express-aws-lambda')(app);
 ```

-When you want to use this package, you have to use a API Gateway or a Application Load Balancer with your lambda application.
+You have to use a API Gateway or a Application Load Balancer with your lambda application when you want to use this module.